DavidKrau/terraform-provider-simplemdm/docs/data-sources/device_users.md

 page_title: "simplemdm_device_users Data Source - simplemdm"
 subcategory: ""
 description: |-
   Retrieves user accounts currently configured on a macOS device.
+This endpoint only works for macOS devices and will fail for iOS/tvOS devices.
 ---

 # simplemdm_device_users (Data Source)

 Retrieves user accounts currently configured on a macOS device.
+This endpoint only works for macOS devices and will fail for iOS/tvOS devices.

 ## Example Usage